devarajannv/RMG/docs/CURRENT_STATE.md

 ---

-## 🎉 MILESTONE: Writer 100% Complete
+## 🎉 MILESTONE: Writer 100% Complete + Production Polish In Progress

 The core product (Writer) is now fully functional:
 - ✅ All 15 backend services operational